dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 As a bonus, ONNX Runtime can optimize the model for faster inference.
 Before we can use ONNX Runtime to run inference, we need to convert the model to ONNX format.

-So let's first install `onnx` and run the conversion.
+So let's first install `onnx`

 ```bash
 pip install onnx
 ```

+And export the model to ONNX format

 ```python
 import timm